timdeschryver/timdeschryver.dev/blog/angular-testing-library-with-vitest/index.md

 );
 ```

+## What about NX?

+For now, you can apply the same steps to an Angular project that's using [NX](https://nx.dev/).

+In the future, this will become easier because [Younes Jaaidi](https://x.com/yjaaidi) has cooked up a [Pull Request](https://github.com/nrwl/nx/pull/27311) to add support for Vitest.
+This will make the manual steps that we've covered unnecessary, as it will set up Vitest automatically for you using its schematics.

 ## Conclusion

 In this article we've seen that it just takes a few steps to integrate Vitest in your Angular project.